jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 If you want to learn *yourself a bit of Haskell*, the following resources are helpful as a first step:

 - 5 minute tutorial to get an idea: <https://tryhaskell.org/>
-- A book that has quite a (cult) following in the Haskell community: <http://learnyouahaskell.com/chapters>
+- A 'cult' book that is popular in the Haskell community: <http://learnyouahaskell.com/chapters>
 - The wiki book on Haskell is quite good: <https://en.wikibooks.org/wiki/Haskell>
+- There is an excellent accessible Haskell book coming out soon, but it can be found already: http://haskellbook.com/

 About IO: